 I heard recently the Daisy Coleman, who was in the 2016 documentary Audrie & Daisy, had died by suicide.
 I had watched the film on Netflix a couple of years ago, but I thought I'd watch it again and write a post about it in honour of Daisy.
 Rape culture was a problem then, and… Continue reading Audrie & Daisy: Rape Culture Kills

 A few years ago I was thinking about applying for a nursing job with a sexual assault support team, so I decided to learn more about the body's biological fight/flight/freeze response to trauma.
 What I found out was really interesting, so I thought I'd share.
 The amygdala's response The amygdala is a primitive part of the… Continue reading The Neurobiology of Traumatic Fight/Flight/Freeze

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is victim blaming.
 I got thinking about this while reading a recent post on domestic violence on Mental Health 360º.
 Victim blaming commonly occurs in connection with domestic assault, but also in a variety of other contexts, including… Continue reading What Is… Victim Blaming

 Source: SUNO When it comes to sexual interactions, it seems like the notion of consent should be pretty simple.
 Yes means yes, no means no, easy peasy, right?
-Except obviously, it's not that simple for a disturbingly large number of people, which begs the question, how have we gotten it so wrong as a society that… Continue reading Why don’t more people understand consent?
+Except obviously, it's not that simple for a disturbingly large number of people.
+That begs the question, how have we gotten it so wrong as a society… Continue reading Why Don’t More People Understand Sexual Consent?